renderedghost/renderedghost/README.md

-# Hi there 👋 I'm Barry
+# Hey there 👋 I'm Barry

 👉 [Let's Connect!](https://links.renderg.host/)

+> [!IMPORTANT]
+> I'm not currently looking for new projects.

 ## About Me